Street Children in Africa

 • A study in Ethiopia found that street children normally worked 2-3 hours a day on the streets both before and after school.
 Most children in Ethiopia start working the streets at around 10yrs old.

-• There are approximately one million children living on the streets of Cairo, although the impact of the recent revolution there is not yet known.
+• There are approximately one million children in Cairo who are either on the streets or are at risk of being on the streets.
 82% of these children cite abuse at home for their circumstances.
 30% of these children reported that they took drugs to relieve pain, hunger and violence.

 • There are a reported third of a million children living on the streets of Kenya with girls often forced into prostitution earning just 30p for each client.